 Did you know that Canadians need to obtain visas to enter certain countries?
 No?
 Neither did I. It wasn’t something that ever occurred to me when planning my travels.
 My inexperience almost led to disastrous results, but fortunately my travel agency was there to help.

 About a year ago, when I called Aeroplan to book my flight to Rio de Janeiro, Brazil, they didn’t mention anything about visa requirements at all.
-I only found out when I booked my G Adventures trip to Iguassu Falls through The Adventure Travel Company.
-When my travel agent informed me that I needed to secure a visa to enter Brazil, I was completely shocked.
+I only found out when I booked my G Adventures trip to Iguassu Falls through my travel agency.
+So when my travel agent informed me that I needed to secure a visa to enter Brazil, I was completely shocked.

 Read on to learn more about the application process for a Brazilian tourist visa.

 What should I do before planning a trip?
 How do I find out if I need a visa?

 Before you make plans to travel to any foreign country, you need to find out if that country requires you to have a visa.
 Some countries like Brazil require you to have a “tourist visa”, even if you’re only planning a brief vacation and have no intention of living or working there.

 How do I get a visa?